Logging¶

 To log messages to the package-specific logger configured in your .ini

-file, simply create a logger object using the __name__
+file, simply create a logger object using the __name__ builtin and call

 methods on it.